alllexx88/pyusb-power/README.md

 positional arguments:
-  {cycle,off,on}        action to perform: power-cycle, off or on id                    usb device id in the form 'idVendor:idProduct' where both ids are 4-digit hex numbers
+  {cycle,off,on}        action to perform: power-cycle, off or on id                    usb device id in the form 'idVendor:idProduct', each id is a hex number from 0 to ffff, e.g., '123:abcd'

 options:
   -h, --help            show this help message and exit